 Most people do some insurance follow-up to collect on their accounts receivable, however with varied degrees of success.
 The real key is to make sure you have a plan in place to close the loop on the claim by working your follow-up promises.
-It sounds really basic & it is, however if this discipline is lacking it results in more efforts and less collections.
-The accounts receivable keeps growing & soon starts getting out of hand, pushing the practice administrator to approve writing off money that was collectible, well, not so long ago.
+It sounds simplistic, and it is, however if this discipline is lacking it results in more efforts and less collections.
+The accounts receivable keeps growing and soon starts getting out of hand, pushing the practice administrator to approve writing off money that was collectible not so long ago.

 Try following these best practices to stay on top of your follow up promises:

 - Create a list of well-defined disposition/action codes & train your collectors on the standard usage of these codes.

 - Link every code to a standard “next follow-up promise date” based upon the nature of the follow up action.
 Give some flexibility to the collectors to either prepone or postpone the date, but not more than a week.

 - Factor in the average time taken by the different payers to process a certain kind of follow-up request while developing the matrix for codes and their standard time frames.